cashsun/hanabi/README.md

 # hanabi-cli

-> A command line AI chat interface for any LLM model, with files & MCP support.
+> A terminal AI chat interface for any LLM model, with files & MCP support.
 Use it as your claude/copilot alternative or any other use cases.

 ## Table of Contents